Latest Comments

 This is the backdrop to the Ivan Renko Awards.
 It's given to the players who seemingly appeared out of nowhere with tremendous hype and acclaim through various media outlets.
 But like every award, there are stipulations.

-• Player must be drafted or declared for the draft.
+• Player must be drafted.

 2001: Kedrick Brown – Brown is the highest a juco player has gone and may be the reason along with Alek Radojevic why no other Juco players have been taken as high.